 The Foundation Board is responsible for the Children's Hospital Foundation's activities, policies and strategies.
 Board members oversee our operations and affairs on behalf of our supporters, and ensure the expectations of the community are met.
 Each of our Board members has elected to contribute in an honorary role.
 The overall governance processes relating to our grants scheme are depicted in Figure 1 below.

-Figure 1: The Children's Hospital Foundation's funding scheme
+Figure 1: Children's Hospital Foundation Grants Funding Scheme